 The Sacred Tree for Marriage Tie (縁結びの御神木) and Emperor Mound (天皇塚)

-Close to the Goen-musubi ema rack, there is a giant Zelkova protected by a hut.
-While the tree seems to be just one Zelkova, there are actually two of them!
+Following the stairs behind the Chomeisui Fountain, there is a giant Zelkova protected by a hut atop the staircases.
+While the tree appears to be just one Zelkova, there are actually two!

-As the two Zelkovas grow, their trunks entwine and later become the one tree that people would refer to as the tree Renri no Keyaki (連理の欅), the Zelkova for marriage.
-Thus, the tree is one of the most popular spots in Saihōji where people would pray for a happy and healthy marriage.
+As the two Zelkovas grow, their trunks entwine and later become the one tree people refer to as Renri no Keyaki (連理の欅), the Zelkova of marriage.
+Thus, the tree is one of the most popular spots at Saihoji, where people pray for a happy and healthy marriage.

 Under the Zelkova trees, there is an emperor mound.
 What is buried in the mound is the memento of Emperor Antoku (安徳天皇).